Last Updated on September 21, 2020

 However, cemeteries can impose limitations or requirements on what they allow to be buried.
 For instance, “green burial” cemeteries only allow eco-friendly caskets or burial shrouds, and some cemeteries require a vault or liner (see below).

 So ask about their requirements and restrictions, and confirm with the cemetery that any casket you purchase online or from a different funeral home will meet those requirements before purchasing.

 8. Is an outer burial container, grave liner, or vault required?

-9. Is there a permit associated with or required along with the plot?
+9. Is there a permit associated with the plot?